 - Publication of the Part 20 “Common test methods” (ISO 80369-20).

-- Publication of the first standard connector design dedicated to enteral application (ISO 80369-3).
+- July: Publication of the standard specifically for the design of connectors for enteral applications (ISO 80369-3)